Group Discussion

 I Can’t Help Blossoming

 Dr K Ayyappa Panikar is one of the pioneers of modernism in Malayalam poetry.
-In his poem, I Can’t Help Blossoming he speaks about the importance of having the contentment of accomplishing one’s own l...
+In his poem, I Can't Help Blossoming, he speaks about the importance of contentment in accomplishing one's life's mission ...

 Active and Passive